angelpopov/owf/README.md

 owf
 ===

-get data from 1wire and display them
+get data from 1wire and display them.
+This will collect temperature info and store to a text file